 After having a rough day, we often prefer an evening of Netflix and chill over a long run outside.

 Often, exercising is seen as a vanity project, a non-essential luxury, even though we know that it’s not.
 Exercise doesn’t only mean working out to become slimmer or fitter or stronger, it means moving for the sake of moving.

-People also seem to forget that there are a myriad of ways to move yourself, and just because it’s popular to hit the weight room, it doesn’t mean it’s the only type of workout available.
+People also seem to forget that there are plenty of ways to move, and just because it’s popular to hit the weight room, it doesn’t mean it’s the only type of workout available.

-Another misconception is that a gym membership is necessary to be active.
+Another misconception is that a gym membership is the only way to be active.
 It’s not!
 Unless you live in the arctic tundra, the outdoors offers numerous ways of keeping fit.
 There are workouts you can do at home, you just have to find the one that works for your needs and possibilities.